 2. Aaron Scott Young, Business Coach, Author, Speaker, Podcaster

 As a business strategist expert and Chairman of Laughlin Associates, Aaron Scott Young sees many different brand images and strategies every day.
 Young has noticed one common theme in successful brands: the idea of conveying trust.
 According to Young, when consumers trust companies, they buy from them.
-In order to become a trustworthy company, you have to build a brand that shows a “human” side of the business.
-When your business feels more like a friend than a company trying to profit, you know that you have an edge on your competition.
+To become a trustworthy company, you have to build a brand that shows a “human” side.
+When your business feels more like a friend than a company trying to profit, you know that you have the edge over your competition.

 At Laughlin Associates, we’ve worked with over 100,000 business owners.
 The thing that sets the average owner apart from the truly successful is a personal brand.
 People buy from those they know like and trust.
 That means a business owner that will share their personal side, that will let their uniqueness shine through, will attract more and better clients.
 A great personal brand is the single greatest marketing advantage in the current business climate.